Index of Indigenous languages

 However, the Biloxis are also US citizens and must obey American law.

 In the past, the Biloxis

 were led by a chief chosen by a tribal council.
 Today, they are governed by a tribal council whose members are elected by the Tunica and Biloxi people.

 Most Biloxi people speak English today.
 Some people, especially elders, speak a particular dialect of French.
 In the past, the

 Biloxis spoke their own Biloxi language, which is a Siouan language related to languages like Lakota and Crow.

-The Biloxi language is no longer spoken today, although some young people are interested in reviving it.
+The Biloxi language is no longer spoken today, although there are some young people who are interested in reviving it.